 The expenses of automobile use and maintenance includes repairs, insurance, gasoline, oil and filter changes, cleaning, tires, annual license fees and other expenses of a similar nature.
-This expense does not include depreciation, rental payments on ordinary leases or financial leases which are claimed on the line for depreciation and amortization using Schedule E. Also, do not include expenses related to the use of tolls or parking.
+This expense does not include depreciation, rental payments on ordinary leases or financial leases which are claimed on the line for depreciation and amortization using Schedule E. Also, do not include expenses related to the use of tolls or parking, these may be deductible as miscellaneous expense.